-Why are Golden Goose sneakers so expensive?
+Why are Golden Goose sneakers so expensive and where are they on sale?

 By now, you’re probably familiar with the Italian sneakers that come pre-distressed and have a funny name.
-I first discovered Golden Goose living in Milan, and took my dad through their store while he was visiting.
+I first discovered Golden Goose sneakers living in Milan, and took my dad through their store while he was visiting.
 He was so confused—”why are they selling used shoes?!”

 Truthfully, the concept is not new per-se.
 Denim jeans have been sold new with holes, distressing, and other markers of use for decades.
 It’s only recently that the idea has been applied to other apparel and accessories.
 Golden Goose Deluxe Brand was launched 20 years ago, inspired by both the skate culture of Southern California and the timelessness of Italian hand-craft.